Acacio - Bronco

 Page 1/4 of 26 Wild names.

 Acacio 1 ..
 Root fr.
 Greek element.
 "Thorny tree."
-Acacio is intermittently used as a given name. ..
+Acacio is an uncommonly used male name. ..
 [Accacio]

 Amarillo 2 ..
 The name has a certain rakish flair.
-Rare as a given name.
+Unique as a birth name.

 Barnes 3 ..
 The name's slightly rakish aura possibly goes back to Jake Barnes, hero of Hemingway's novel "The Sun Also Rises".
-Unique as a name for boys, Barnes is used more frequently as a surname.
-See also Burns.
+Seldom used as a given name for baby boys, occurring more often as a last name.
+See also Bernis.

 Bram 4 ..
 Derivative of Scottish, Irish, Gaelic words.
 "A thicket of wild gorse."
-Rare as a birth name, Bram occurs more frequently as a surname.
-See also Cram. ..
+Bram is a scarce first name, appearing commonly (Top 84%) as a last name in the US Census.
+See also Brian. ..
 [Bramm, Bran, ..
 1 more]

 Bronco 5 ..
 Root fr.
 Mexican, Spanish languages.
 "Rough, unbroken horse."
-Bronco is intermittently used as a given name.
-See also Branch. ..
+Seldom used as a given name.
+See also Branko. ..
 [Bronko]

-Summary of all Wild names (and their variants) for boys.
+Summary of all Wild names (and variants) for boys.

 [Acacio - Bronco]

 Acacio [Accacio], Amarillo, Barnes, Bram [Bran, Bramm, Brann], Bronco [Bronko]